EZ-Robotics/EZ-Template/docs/Docs/user_control.md

 ## set_active_brake()
 Active brake runs a P loop on the drive when joysticks are within their threshold.
+`kp` proportional constant for drive.
 **Prototype**
 ```cpp
 void set_active_brake(double kp);